 Families around the world are constantly writing about how they have sold everything and took the year off to travel.
 Imagine doing that, and still having a paycheck to fund your activities.

 Let’s not go too crazy here.
 There are a few countries that are expensive and your money will be gone in no time.
 Switzerland and England come to mind.
-For the purposes of generalities, I would discourage you from traveling too long in Europe, North American or Australia.
+For the purposes of generalities, I would discourage you from travelling too long in Europe, North American or Australia.
 And absolutely avoid it during high season, where accommodations and transportation have been known to double in price, in comparison to low season.

-Stay safe, stay healthy
+Stay Safe, Stay healthy

 Research required vaccinations and age limits for those vaccinations.
 If a country has a malaria outbreak and your baby is too young to get the shot, maybe move that country to the bottom of this list, until it is safer for the whole family to visit.